 The covariates were obtained at the index date, which we have clarified in the revised manuscript (P. XX, Lines XX-XX):

-We included a set of covariates to account for potential confounding bias.
+We included a set of covariates at index date to account for potential confounding bias, including household socioeconomic status (SES), civil status, last reported place of residence, and place of birth.

 9. Methods: calendar time as a course of confounding?
 Given that air pollutant concentrations and other determinants of ALS may have changed over time, might calendar time be a source of confounding?